Debt Consolidation (what to consider + real life stories included)

 3. Make a counteroffer

 With the counteroffer, you will need to consider if the amount they want is affordable in your budget.
-Make sure you’re agreeing to something that’s realistic and fair.
+Make sure you’re agreeing to something realistic and fair.

 Once you agree on a settlement amount, all that’s left is to arrange the payments.
-This can either be a lump sum or through installment payments, whichever you agree to.
+This can be a lump sum or through installment payments, whichever you agree to.

-If negotiating debt settlement on your own sounds like a nightmare, don’t worry.
+If negotiating debt settlement on your sounds like a nightmare, don’t worry.
 There is help at hand.
 You can hire a debt settlement company to negotiate on your behalf.
 However, this does involve paying them a fee, and again, you have to do your research to avoid hiring a scammer.

 Pros and cons of debt settlement